-I have travelled the world for 15 years now, and I constantly get asked how I can afford it.
+I have travelled all over the world for 15 years now with well over 100 countries under my belt, and I constantly get asked how I can afford it.
 Many people assume that I am rich or I have won the lottery somehow.
 They think that I have a huge inheritance or have somehow managed to do it all on ‘mummy and daddy’s’ credit card.
 There have even on occasion been ridiculous accusations of ‘white privilege’, as if somehow my race has given me a magical advantage and a get out of jail free card of not needing money to do things I want to do.

 None of this is true.
 The fact is there is nothing special about me.
 I haven’t won the lottery and I’m not rich.

 I grew up in a fairly average working class background.
-Both my mum and dad worked hard to provide for our family when I was growing up and I was technically one of those ‘latch key kids’ that sociologists and the media used to love blaming the ills of society on.
+Both my mum and dad worked hard to provide for our family when I was growing up and I was technically one of those ‘latch key kids’ that sociologists and the media used to love blaming the ills of society on before they found their next group to target.
 It never had any negative effect on me, in fact I’d say it did the exact opposite.
 I knew my parents were working hard for me and it taught me independence whilst making me appreciate them at the same time.
 We never had much, but it didn’t really matter.

 I have had a full smorgasbord of part time and full time jobs at different times through my life whilst going through college and gaining my degrees.
 Both of them.
-The same really poor, minimum wage crappy jobs that everyone else has to put up with.
-I didn’t really have a choice.
+These were the same really poor, minimum wage crappy jobs that everyone else has to put up with.
+I didn’t particularly enjoy them, but I didn’t really have a choice.
+They were a simple means to an end, nothing more nothing less.
 There was no free education or a free ride for me, I had to earn my way.
-I paid my full tuition, paid my bills and saved hard to put money into my travel fund.
+I paid my full tuition for my degree, paid my bills and rent and saved hard to put whatever money I had left into my travel fund.

 It wasn’t easy, but it was something I wanted so I worked hard to get it.
 The same is true now.
 I may have clawed my way up the career ladder a bit and I’m definitely earning more now than I was working behind all those crappy bars and on those nightclub doors when I was at uni, but I still work hard.
 I still have the same bills and responsibilities that everyone else has while I’m working.
 All that means to me now I’m earning more in a good career is that I can reach my saving goals a little easier and travel for a little longer.